N1kanor/StringC/README.md

-# String in C language
+# String file in C language